RamyPoe/MultiplayerSquares/README.md

 A simple game of tag, where the red square is 'it' and must tag the blue sqaure in under 10 seconds, or else the opponent takes victory

+Controls:
+Arrow keys to move
+F11 to fullscreen

 Have Fun!